Garden Tools HubGarden math, answered.

 The process is driven by microorganisms (bacteria and fungi) that break down organic matter.
 Your job is to give them the right conditions: the correct balance of carbon and nitrogen, adequate moisture, and enough oxygen.

-Every compost pile is built from two types of materials:
+Every compost pile is built from two types of materials.

 Fresh, moist materials high in nitrogen.
 They provide protein for microbes and speed up decomposition.